The Esteemed Gentleman Articles

 Take Your Time And Remember To Toast The Foot

-The proper way to toast a cigar is to hold the foot at a 30- to 45-degree angle just above the flame and slowly rotate it until you have an even ¼" to ½" char all the way around the cigar.
+The proper way to toast the foot of a cigar is to hold the foot at a 30- to 45-degree angle just above the flame of your lighter and slowly rotate it until you have an even ¼" to ½" grey char all the way around the cigar.

 For a step-by-step guide on toasting the foot of a cigar, read our article How To Properly Light And Toast The Foot Of A Cigar.

-A good rule of thumb when smoking cigars is to draw from your cigar every 20-30 seconds.
-If you start to feel light-headed, ease off a bit and slow your draws to one per minute.
+You should be taking 1-2 draws from your cigar every minute.
 A typical robusto sized cigar (5" by 50 ring gauge) should take anywhere from 45 minutes to an hour and a half to enjoy.

-Sometimes cigars won't burn evenly.
-The main reasons why are improper lighting (refer to our advice on toasting the foot), weather conditions and wind, improper storage (too high/low humidity), or construction issues like a tight or loose draw.
-Uneven draws not only look silly but can also alter the flavour of the cigar.
+The main reasons a cigar will start burning unevenly include: improper lighting techniques (refer to our advice on toasting the foot), weather conditions and wind, improper storage (too high/low humidity), or construction issues like being rolled too tight or too loose.

-There are a couple methods to fix an uneven burn.
-The most efficient and instant one is to take your lighter and touch up the spot that's burning slower.
+The most efficient way to fix an uneven burn on a cigar is to take your lighter and touch up the spot that is burning slower.
 Take the flame to it and light the unburned area until it matches with the faster burning side.

 NEVER Blow Smoke In Peoples Faces